Possession of Controlled Substance With Intent to Deliver Lawyer Chicago

 Former Cook County Prosecutor

-Before entering private practice, Andrew M. Weisberg served as a Cook County prosecutor.
-This experience gives him valuable insight into how prosecutors evaluate intent-to-deliver cases and what evidence they rely on.
+Andrew M. Weisberg previously served as a Cook County prosecutor.
+His prosecutorial experience provides valuable insight into how prosecutors build felony drug cases throughout Chicago and Cook County.

 Direct Personal Representation